emanlapponi/defense/presentation/slides.md

 ---

 ### 🤔 Undertaking such a project raises questions:
-- What NLP tools are useful, and for what?

 - How should a system the facilitates their use be designed?
 - Can off-the-shelf tools be integrated?
 - What's a good/scalable/coherent way to do it?